B.A., M.E.S, Ph.D.

 Teaching & Supervision

 I am seeking MA students in Anthropology.
-To date, I have accepted students to conduct ethnographic field research on regional development, energy, and politics in northern Canada.
+To date, I have supervised students conducting ethnographic field research on regional development, energy, and politics in northern Canada.
+I am also interested in supervising MA ethnographic research on local environmental practices, problems and solutions.

-Cree/Métis ethnology; western/northern Canada; Christianity; political ecology; ritual/performance; energy; impact assessment and consultation
+Cree/Métis ethnology; western/northern Canada; ritual; political ecology; energy; impact assessment and consultation

 2011-2014: Insight Development Grant.
 Social Sciences and Humanities Research Council of Canada.
 Social impact assessment and Aboriginal traditional land use in Canada's oilsands.